Learn Oneida

 Tákʌʔ ʌsheliʔwanu·túse̲

-Don't (you) ask him
+(You) Don't ask her!

 Tákʌʔ ʌhetsliʔwanu·túse̲